indiana-university/rivet-source/src/components/sidenav/README.md

 ## Adding the markup

-### Section fold toggling functionality
+### Section menu toggling functionality

-The primary functionality of the sidenav consists of openable folds, which reveal nested section navigation matching the structure of a section's page hierarchy.
-In order for the folds to open and close, a toggle button is required, and the values for the attribute `data-sidenav-toggle` on the button and the attribute `data-sidenav-list` on the nested list must match.
+The primary functionality of the sidenav consists of openable menus, which reveal nested section navigation matching the structure of a section's page hierarchy.
+In order for the menus to open and close, a toggle button is required, and the values for the attribute `data-sidenav-toggle` on the button and the attribute `data-sidenav-list` on the nested list must match.
 In this instance, the values are both `toggle-1`.

 ```
 <nav class="rvt-sidenav" aria-label="Sidenav" data-sidenav>